Last Updated on September 24, 2024

 Soak the razor in a mixture of half warm water and half white vinegar.
 Add 2-3 tablespoons of baking soda.
 It will get super fizzy and start attacking the rust.
 Let it soak for an hour or two, but don’t let it soak too long.

 Grab a rag and most of the rust will wipe away.
-For hard to get to places, use the toothbrush.
+For hard-to-reach places, use the toothbrush.

 This post may contain affiliate linking you can read more on my disclosure page.
 Thank you for your support.